-The puréed cauliflower acts as a thickener and the addition of lemon and cayenne complement the subtle spinach flavor in a way that really adds some pep to what otherwise could be just another boring veggie-based meal.
-I guarantee you that this soup is anything but boring!
 Even as the creator of this recipe, I admit that I was a little surprised at how well the ingredients ended up coming together and couldn’t stop eating of it.
-Luckily with under 50 calories, there’s no need to limit yourself and getting seconds, or thirds (or fourths, let’s be honest here) is completely acceptable.
+And it’s so light, there’s no need to limit yourself and getting seconds, or thirds (or fourths, let’s be honest here) is completely acceptable.

 Ingredients